 Make sure your invite stresses the fact that your watch party is a fundraiser, so audiences will come prepared to give.
 If you want to take it to the next level, you can also have movie snacks shipped to watchers on the day!
 (This is also a great chance to solicit additional donations).

-You can use Facebook or Amazon to host your watch party or stream it on Youtube live.
-Amazon requires all users to have a prime account however.
 Don’t forget to check into copyright issues and get permission to show a particular movie if you are selling tickets.
 If you’re using a software with a chat box available you can post additional information about your mission, facilitate discussions and ask for donations during the movie.
 Try and support meaningful exchanges – you can even host a short Q&A at the end.

 The Global Fund for Women has a great video series called Fundamental which highlights grassroots movements and community leaders standing up for fundamental human rights.